 Question 4.
 Why are books referred to as a man’s best companion?
 Which is your favourite book and why?
 Write a paragraph about that book.

-Answer: Books are referred to as a man’s best companion because they guide us, teach us, make us laugh, make us cry, make us introspect and make us a better version of ourselves.
+Answer: Books are referred to as a man’s best companion because they guide us, teach us, make us laugh, make us cry, make us introspect and help us to become a better version of ourselves.
 Books are the companions who will never leave us.
 They impart knowledge and wisdom.
 We can learn from them, enjoy them and get inspired.

 (Student can write the name of his/her favourite book and explain what he/she likes about the book.)